 I am a culture-changer, and this starts with providing space and time for developing those that need the support in the industry.
 Whether that is founding the UK Theatre Producer’s Facebook group, offering mentoring sessions or teaching at drama schools and at ITC, finding time to share is vital to me.

-I’m also good at writing funding applications and regularly lead workshops at drama schools, conferences or events.
+I’m also good at writing funding applications and regularly lead workshops at conferences or events.
 I can deliver a pretty decent speech when required, too.
 So maybe you’ll want to hire me to act as a culture-changer in your place of work?